nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     1. Test case: `mark 1 m/yes`<br>
        Expected: Person at index 1 will be displayed as requiring follow-up action.
-    2. Test case: `makr 1 m/no` <br>
+    2. Test case: `mark 1 m/no` <br>
        Expected: Person at index 1 will be displayed as not requiring follow-up action.
     3. Test case: `mark `<br>
        Expected: Error message is shown prompting the user to specify the index of the individual that they would like to mark.
-    4. Other incorrect delete commands to try: `mark x m/yes` (where x is longer than the current contact list length).
+    4. Other incorrect mark commands to try: `mark x m/yes` (where x is longer than the current contact list length).
        Expected: Error messages corresponding to the error described is shown and list is not updated.
 User is prompted to key in command correctly.